L0DESTAR7/PROJECT-Spypet/README.md

 The server is the main interface between the mobile app and the raspberry.

-The server aquires orders and communicates it
+The server and the database are seperate containers that communicate with eachother.

 ### Endpoints: